Noel Cantwell: Managerial career

 In his first managerial role at Coventry City Cantwell had the onerous task of following Jimmy Hill who had taken the club into the First Division for the first time in their history.
 Cantwell narrowly kept the Sky Blues in the top in his first two seasons before taking them to a sixth-place finish in 1969–70, earning them qualification for the Inter-Cities Fairs Cup (a year before it was replaced by the UEFA Cup).

 He departed from Highfield Road on 12 March 1972, but within seven months was back in English football as manager of Peterborough United.

 He helped Peterborough win the Fourth Division title in his first full season as manager, before leaving on 10 May 1977 to manage the New England Tea Men.

 He returned to Peterborough on 19 November 1986 for a second spell as manager, remaining in this role until he became general manager on 12 July 1988.
-He was general manager at London Road for a year until he quit football to become licensee of the New Inn at Peterborough, where he remained for ten years until he retired in 1999.
+He was a general manager at London Road for a year until he quit football to become licensee of the New Inn at Peterborough, where he remained for 10 years until he retired in 1999.
 He also was landlord of the Bull and Swan in Stamford, Lincolnshire.